dret/webconcepts/concepts/http-authentication-scheme/Digest.md

 ---
-layout:      page
+layout:        concept
 permalink:     "/concepts/http-authentication-scheme/Digest"
 title:         "HTTP Authentication Scheme: Digest"
+concept-name:  HTTP Authentication Scheme
+concept-value: Digest
 description: "The Digest scheme is based on a simple challenge-response paradigm.
 The Digest scheme challenges using a nonce value and might indicate that username hashing is supported.
 A valid response contains an unkeyed digest of the username, the password, the given nonce value, the HTTP method, and the requested URI."
 ---